python/cpython/Doc/c-api/call.rst

 .. c:function:: PyObject* _PyObject_FastCallDict(PyObject *callable, PyObject *const *args, size_t nargsf, PyObject *kwdict)

-   Call *callable* with positional arguments passed exactly as in the vectorcall_ protocol but with keyword arguments passed as a dictionary *kwdict*.
+   Call *callable* with positional arguments passed exactly as in the vectorcall_ protocol, but with keyword arguments passed as a dictionary *kwdict*.
    The *args* array contains only the positional arguments.